Tems-py/Discord-Python-Ticket-System/README.md

 🔒 -> Close the ticket - the channel will be delete after 10 seconds.

 After clicking on the lock, the channel will be deleted and a new channel named **ticket-log** will appear.
-All closed tickets are saved in this channel.

 # Done

 If you did everything correctly your bot should work like in the examples!